Brand/Model: Rogue RA-090

 If you’re looking to save even more money, the Best Choice Products Beginners 38″ Acoustic Guitar is about as bottom-dollar as you can get.
 Fortunately, it’s a good buy – find out why in our full review of the Best Choice Guitar here!
 It is a laminate guitar, but what do you expect for spending less than $50?

 For a beginner package, you’re getting the whole shebang with a case, shoulder strap, digital E-tuner, and a few more bonus items.

 Rogue RA-090 FAQ

 Does this Rogue Guitar Require Batteries to Amplify?

 The Rogue RA-090 does not have electric components for plugging in.
 This is an acoustic steel string guitar.

 The guitar doesn’t come with additional accessories save for pre-strung steel strings and the tool required to adjust the truss rod if necessary.
-A case or gig bag will have to be bought separately.
+You have to buy a case or gig bag separately.